lighthall-lab/lab-manual/resources.md

 The AD&D Lab folder on Google Drive is used to store documents and files for general lab use (e.g., IRB documents, stimuli, pdfs, etc).
 It can also be used for some forms of non-identifiable [data](#data-management).

 ## Research Drive
-Almost all of our data is stored on a **secure UCF server**, the "[Research Drive](resources.md#research-drive".
+The "Research Drive" is our **secure UCF server** that houses all of our experiments, including stimuli, data, and analyses.
 You should have full access to this drive once the lab managers have completed your orientation and onboarding procedures, and it should appear as the R:/ drive on any of the lab's IT-managed computers.

 ### Accessing the Research Drive
 Your personal computers are also capable of accessing this data, so long as you are connected to the `UCF_WPA2` wireless network, or use the [UCF VPN](https://www.cst.ucf.edu/wp-content/uploads/service%20desk/NewVPN_user.pdf) to connect to the university network from home.
 When connected to the UCF network, you can access the Research Drive in two ways: